computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/index.md

-# SIGCSE2019-PreSymposium-Event
+# Pre-Symposium Event at SIGCSE 2019
-Materials and participant submissions for the Committee's 2019 SIGCSE pre-Symposium Event
+Materials and participant submissions for the Committee's proposed SIGCSE 2019 pre-Symposium Event

 ---